kgateway-dev/kgateway/docs/content/security/mtls/_index.md

 ### Logging

 #### SDS sidecar
-The gloo, gateway-proxy, extauth and rate-limiting pods will have a SDS sidecar when it is running in Gloo mTLS mode.
+The gloo, gateway-proxy, extauth and rate-limiting pods will have SDS sidecars when Gloo is running in mTLS mode.
 To see the logs for the sds server, run:
 ```
 kubectl logs -n gloo-system deploy/gloo sds
 kubectl logs -n gloo-system deploy/gateway-proxy sds